Adam Neumann, the eccentric founder of WeWork who managed to raise $1 billion for his new project – 08/19/2022

 “We love seeing entrepreneurs build on past successes and grow from lessons learned,” the blog says.

-“We think it’s only natural that for his first WeWork initiative, Adam reconnects people by transforming their physical spaces and building communities where people spend more time: their homes,” he continued.
+“We think it’s only natural that for his first WeWork initiative, Adam is reconnecting people by transforming their physical spaces and building communities where people spend more time: their homes,” he continued.

 “The real estate market, the biggest asset in the world, is prepared exactly for this change”.